 Fulton County will use the following guidelines for all HOME loans both during and after the affordability period associated with the HOME assistance.
-For sale, transfer or foreclosure, buy downs, assumption of the first mortgage, or subordination of the HOME loan, the net proceeds will be divided proportionally as set forth herein by mathematical formula: A = HOME recapture amount, B = Amount to homeowner, Direct HOME investment + homeowner investment X Net proceeds = A; Homeowner investment X Net proceeds = B. Additional details about the County's HOME resale and recapture provisions are available in AP-90.
+For sale, transfer or foreclosure, buy downs, assumption of the first mortgage, or subordination of the HOME loan, the net proceeds will be divided proportionally as set forth herein by mathematical formula: A = HOME recapture amount, B = Amount to homeowner, Direct HOME investment, Direct HOME investment + homeowner investment X Net proceeds = A; Homeowner investment, Direct HOME investment + homeowner investment X Net proceeds = B. Additional details about the County's HOME resale and recapture provisions are available in AP-90.